amberjohnsonsmile/collaborating-kyle-and-amber/README.md

 ### Task 6 -- Amber
 Slack your partner.
 You should both create a new HTML file.
 Link to it from index.html

+### Task 7 -- Kyle
+You should remove a file other than index.html.